microsoft/playwright/docs/src/api/class-apirequestcontext.md

 Returns storage state for this request context, contains current cookies and local storage snapshot if it was passed to the constructor.

-### option: ApiRequestContext.storageState.path = %%-storagestate-option-path-%%
+### option: APIRequestContext.storageState.path = %%-storagestate-option-path-%%